 - drivers who do not currently have points on their record

 - drivers who have previously completed the defensive driving program within five years

 - drivers who have previously completed the driver improvement program within two years

 Before you enroll in a defensive driving course or start the driver improvement program, you should verify your eligibility.
-Contact the New Jersey Motor Vehicle Commission to find out if you're eligible to complete defensive driving or driver improvement, and if so, which program you should pursue.
-Completing the program prior to verifying your eligibility could cause you to not receive credit for your course.
+Contact the New Jersey Motor Vehicle Commission to find out if you’re eligible to complete a defensive driving or driver improvement, and if so, which program you should pursue.
+Completing the program before verifying your eligibility could cause you not to receive credit for your course.

 New Jersey Traffic Ticket Dismissal with Defensive Driving